con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	65a] gsang sngags 'chang] VM; gsang sngags can monlam

 Upholder of the triple family,[^65-1] *mantrin*,
-Bearing the mantra of the foremost pledge,[^65-2]
+Bearing the mantra for the foremost pledge,[^65-2]
-The foremost keeper of the triple gem,
+The foremost holder of the triple gem,
 The teacher of the three supreme *yāna*s; (65)

 [^65-1]: The three families are those of Body, Speech, and Mind.
-[^65-2]: The great samaya may, as Vilāsavajra suggests, refer to a deity, or it may refer more generally to the pledges of the Vajrayāna.
+[^65-2]: The foremost pledge (or great *samaya*) may, as Vilāsavajra suggests, refer to a deity, or it may refer more generally to the pledges of the Vajrayāna.

 * The ancient Tibetan translation evidently understands *uttama* to qualify *triyāna*, but this is a slightly problematic analysis.
 VV analyses the compound: trayāṇāṃ srāvakapratyekabuddhamahāyānānām uttamadeśaka.
 So he probably understands the compound to mean 'supreme teacher of the three vehicles'.
 Perhaps the Kangyur translation also has this interpretation in mind.
 * VV explains: mahāsamaya = bodhicittavajra. i.e., Vairocana.